Apply Now for 2024

 Statement of Purpose

-The statement of purpose is a one-to-two page statement that describes your educational and work experience as it relates to the MS in Data Science program, and your career goals.
-You may also use this statement to explain any deficiencies in your academic record (e.g., failing or low grades in quantitative courses such as math, economics, computer science, or engineering; a low GPA in one semester, year, or degree program; lack of relevant coursework that is compensated by self-study or work experience, etc.), gaps in educational or employment history, reasons for low quantitative or verbal scores on the GRE or GMAT tests, and any other topics in your background and experience that you would like to address.
+The statement of purpose is a one-to-two page statement that briefly describes your educational and work experience as it relates to the MS in Data Science program.
+The majority of the essay should focus on your career goals, and why the USF MS in Data Science program is a good fit with your goals.
+You may also use this statement to explain any deficiencies in your academic record (e.g., failing or low grades in quantitative courses such as math, economics, computer science, or engineering; a low GPA in one semester, year, or degree program; lack of relevant coursework that is compensated by self-study or work experience, etc.), gaps in educational or employment history, and any other topics in your background and experience that you would like to address.

 Resume or CV